Ociidii-Works/theme-dark-eight/README.md

+This repository is going to be deleted.
+If you want ownership let me know before it happens.

 # Dark Eight Theme

 I finally found a theme that I liked but it wasn't DARK enough.
 So, here I present Dark Eight.